abik11/tips-tricks/Sys.md

 dism.exe /Online /Cleanup-image /ScanHealth dism.exe /Online /Cleanup-image /Restorehealth
 ```
 Windows Update service is used to repair system image file.
 If this service is corrupted, then you will have to download new image file manualy.
-You can use **Windows 10 Media Creation Tool** (official Microsoft tool) or **Windows ISO Downloader** (not official) - remember to choose the correct version and language.
+You can use **Windows 10 Media Creation Tool** (official Microsoft tool) or **Windows ISO Downloader** (not official) - remember to choose the correct version and language (run `winver` for more information about your system's version).
 After the image is downloaded you have to unzip or mount the iso file and get **install.wim** file from **sources** directory.
 Then you can use the following command:
 ```
 dism.exe /Online /Cleanup-image /Restorehealth /Source:c:\download\install.wim
 ```